 Diagnosis and Treatment

 There is no physical test or scan that reliably indicates whether a person has developed a mental illness.
-Also, because mental health can be complex and symptoms may vary from person to person, it may take a few appointments for you to get a full diagnosis.
+Moreover, mental health can be complex and symptoms vary from person to person.
+As a result, it takes a few appointments for you to get a full diagnosis.

 Treatment for mental health disorders is not one size fits all, and it does not offer a cure.
 Instead, treatment aims to reduce symptoms, address underlying causes, and make the condition manageable.
 You and your doctor will work together to find a plan.
-It may be a combination of treatments because some people have better results with a multi-angle approach.
+In addition to this, it may be a combination of treatments.
+This is because some people have better results with a multi-angle approach.